uhwgmxorg/ComMonitor/README.md

 ![img](https://github.com/uhwgmxorg/ComMonitor/blob/master/Doc/2.png)

- New message can add pressing the Add New Message button:
+ New message can add pressing the Add New Message button.
+This will open a DialobBox with the cool WPFHexEditorControl from [abbaye](https://github.com/abbaye/WPFHexEditorControl):

 ![img](https://github.com/uhwgmxorg/ComMonitor/blob/master/Doc/3.png)